PixelRPG/platform/apps/theme/README.md

 # PixelRPG Frontend Theme

-Monorepo of the PixelRPG Platform project build with Deno + Alosaur + Riba.js + Strapi.
+The Frontend of the platform

 ## License